 The MMR vaccine protects against measles, mumps, and rubella.
 The vaccine contains weakened forms of the measles, mumps and rubella viruses that do not cause disease.
 The vaccine is approved by Health Canada.

 The MMR vaccine is provided free as part of your child’s routine immunizations.
 Call your health care provider to make an appointment.

 Who should get the MMR vaccine?

 The MMR vaccine is given to children as a series of 2 doses.
-The first dose is given at 12 months of age.
-As of January 1, 2012, the second dose of the vaccine was moved from 18 months of age to 4 to 6 years of age.
+The first dose is given at 12 months of age and the second dose at 4 to 6 years of age.
 For children who also need protection against chickenpox (varicella), the 2nd dose of vaccine can be given as the combined measles, mumps, rubella and varicella (MMRV) vaccine.
 For more information about the MMRV vaccine, see HealthLinkBC File #14e Measles, Mumps, Rubella, and Varicella (MMRV) Vaccine.